Trimax/ventaengine/readme.md

    3. ~~DIFFUSE~~,
    4. ~~HEIGHT~~,
    5. METALLIC,
-   6. NORMAL,
+   6. ~~NORMAL~~,
    7. ROUGHNESS;
-3. Normal mapping
-4. Environment: box/sphere (add box to the scene)
+3. Environment: box/sphere (add box to the scene)
-5. Emitters (extend the scene with a list of emitters)
+4. Emitters (extend the scene with a list of emitters)
-6. Resource archive manager and also, pack & browse tool (!)
+5. Resource archive manager and also, pack & browse tool (!)

 ## Important
 On macOS start with VM argument: `-XstartOnFirstThread`